centuryglass/IntraPaint/doc/stable-diffusion.md

 ### Installing new AI model files
 1. Download Stable-Diffusion models, usually found on platforms like [HuggingFace](https://huggingface.co/) and [Civitai](https://civitai.com/).
 Model files should have the **.safetensors** extension.
 2. Locate the directory where the Stable-Diffusion WebUI was installed.
-If you used the [recommended process with Stability Matrix](../README.md#ai-setup-stable-diffusion), you'll find it at (TODO: where does Windows put this?).
+If you used the [recommended process with Stability Matrix](../README.md#ai-setup-stable-diffusion), you'll find it in the StabilityMatrix folder under **Data/Packages/stable-diffusion-webui-forge**.
 3. Copy the model files into the **models/Stable-diffusion** within the WebUI directory.
 4. Restart the WebUI, or open the control page at http://localhost:7860 and click the refresh button next to the model list.
 If you open the control page, you can select the new model directly from that page and skip the next step.
 5. Restart IntraPaint, or use the ["Select Image generator" window](./menu_options.md#select-image-generator-f11) to disconnect from the Stable-Diffusion WebUI, and then reconnect.
 You can now select the new model file in the settings under the connected generator tab.